iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 See the [Authorization](#authorization) section for more details.

-## URL format for Google Drive remotes
+## URL formats to specify folder location

 There's a few alternatives to construct a GDrive remote URL for different uses, such as a folder or subfolder in root, shared folders not owned by your account,